joshualunali/joshualunali/README.md

 ## Hey there 🤙
-I'm Joshua Luna-Li, a third year Computer Science student at Toronto Metropolitan University (formerly Ryerson).
+I'm Joshua Luna-Li, a third year Computer Science student at Toronto Metropolitan University (formerly Ryerson). <br/>
-My program focus is on Machine Learning and Computer Vision, but outside of school you might find me:
+My program focus is on Machine Learning and Computer Vision, but outside of school you might find me:<br/>

-\- 🚵 Ripping through the woods
+\- 🚵 Ripping through the woods<br/>
-\- 🏂 Jumping off of cliffs
+\- 🏂 Jumping off of cliffs<br/>
-\- 📷 Looking for the perfect shot
+\- 📷 Looking for the perfect shot<br/>
 <!--
 **joshualunali/joshualunali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.